dentarg/auth0-blog/_posts/2018-02-09-3-iam-examples-to-support-digital-transformation.md

 ## Introduction
-Identity and Access Management (IAM) is the security and process that allows the correct users to access the correct content, at the correct times.
+Identity and Access Management (IAM) encompasses the security protocols and processes that allows the correct users to access the correct content, at the correct times.
 Cloud-based IAM providers, such as _Auth0_, have created simpler and more intuitive ways of managing user access, and they form an important part of **digital transformations.**

 {% include tweet_quote.html quote_text="Identity and Access Management (IAM) is the security and process that allows the correct users to access the correct content, at the correct times." %}